 Harris County Institute of Forensic Sciences (HCIFS): The citizens of Houston are served by the dedicated forensics experts at the Harris County Institute of Forensic Sciences (formerly known as the Harris County Medical Examiner’s Office).
 While rotating here, residents gain experience and insight as active participants in investigations into the cause and manner of death.

-The Methodist Hospital (TMH): The Methodist Hospital is a private, nonprofit institution located within the Texas Medical Center.
-Many medical school residents choose to rotate through TMH’s pathology department to supplement their training.
+Houston Methodist Hospital: Houston Methodist Hospital is a private, nonprofit institution located within the Texas Medical Center.
+Many medical school residents choose to rotate through HMH’s pathology department to supplement their training.